abhishekkarki/abhishekkarki.github.io/README.md

 ## Welcome

-This site in under construction, please visit after sometime :)
+This site is in under construction, please visit after sometime :)